MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### May 25 DEPLOY PRODUCTION - backend @ v1.16.1
-Mover team!
  We've just sent out a new production deploy with only some stability improvements.
 There are no customer facing changes.
 But this will help clear some backlogs in our migration job monitoring service.

 ### May 20 DEPLOY PRODUCTION - frontend & backend @v1.16.0
-Mover team!
  New frontend and backend deploy that cleans up left over billing related code
 #### User/Support Impact
 - Support: Adds an option to the jolt migration:modify command to set the auto_job_limit flag.
 Setting this flag will allow the new migration scaler to mange the job limit of the migration automatically.
 Valid values to set the new option to are true or false
 #### Customer Workflow Impact
 - None

 ### May 14 DEPLOY PRODUCTION - backend @v1.15.11
-Mover team!
  Just deployed changes improving experience to some of our users.

 #### User/Support Impact